News •

 EU Funding for Unmanned Valley

-1. Expansion of office and industrial space: 1400 m² of new space is being added to accommodate up to 20 new SMEs, stimulating innovation and business development.
+1. Expansion of Office and Workspace: An additional 1,400 m² of space will be added to accommodate up to 20 new SMEs, fostering innovation and business development.

-2. Research on hydrogen as a fuel for drones: Unmanned Valley is exploring hydrogen as a sustainable fuel source, enabling longer flight times and heavier payloads for drones.
-This project includes establishing a hydrogen refueling station, making Unmanned Valley a pioneer in green UAV technology.
+2. Research into Hydrogen as Fuel for Drones: Unmanned Valley is exploring hydrogen as a sustainable fuel source, enabling longer flight times and heavier payloads for drones.
+This project includes establishing a hydrogen refueling station, positioning Unmanned Valley as a pioneer in green UAV technology.

-3. Development of an acoustic measurement setup: With the growing use of drones, managing noise impact is essential.
-This project sets up an acoustic testing facility to objectively measure the noise of UAVs.
+3. Development of an Acoustic Measurement Setup: As drone usage grows, managing noise impact becomes crucial.
+This project will establish an acoustic testing facility to objectively measure UAV noise levels.

-5. Activation, acquisition, and coordination of new facilities: The team ensures that the new facilities are optimally utilized, attracting new companies and coordinating activities to maintain a dynamic and productive environment.
+5. Activation, Acquisition, and Coordination of New Facilities: The team will ensure optimal use of the new facilities, attract new businesses, and coordinate activities to maintain a dynamic and productive environment.

 Unmanned Valley is co-financed by the European Union & Kansen voor West